CMSC216 Project 3: Assembly Coding and Debugging

 - Descriptions of any data such as bitmasks stored in the assembly code.

-- Using informative label names like
+- Use informative label names like

 .ROUNDING_UPto convey further meaning about what goals certain positions in code are accomplishing.